bcobb/brew_dg/README.md

 BrewDG allows you to visualize your homebrew package dependencies, and can give you a list of packages in an order which minimizes the amount of dependency installation required by subsequent packages.

+## Installation

+`gem install brew_dg`

+**N.B.**: this is not the sort of tool that should be distributed as a gem.
+See [Gary Bernhardt's comment](https://github.com/garybernhardt/selecta#installation) on this in the `selecta` README.
+For now, while this tool has a couple of bulky dependencies, it'll remain a gem.

 ## Examples

 1. List packages plus their recommended dependencies.
 This is what compelled me to write `brew_dg`.